 Findings from research by the Tokyo Electric Power Company appeared in IEEE Transactions on Dielectrics and Electrical Insulation but have not been easily accessible to transmission line lightning specialists in their Power and Energy Society.
 CIGRE TB 633 (Lightning Striking Characteristics to Very High Structures) was prepared in October 2015 to raise the profile of TEPCO’s research program as a keynote contribution.
-The 32 pages in Chapter 2 may be of greatest interest to readers since they deal with insulator stress on tall transmission lines.
+The 32 pages in Chapter 2 may be of greatest interest since they deal with insulator stress on tall transmission lines.
 The rest of the document focuses on lightning to freestanding structures, which are mainly sequences of subsequent strokes rather than first strokes.
 The full description of TEPCO’s test program in TB 633 reports the current splits among overhead groundwires when lightning was observed to terminate at tower top or at midspan.
 With long span lengths, the current splits at wave peak closely followed the surge impedance models, with about 9% of the current in each OHGW and the remaining 82% flowing down the stricken tower.
-This is reassuring since we rely on proper surge-impedance behavior and high capture efficiency of overhead groundwires (OHGW) to limit the energy duty on transmission line arresters at lower voltages.
+This is reassuring since proper surge-impedance behavior and high capture efficiency of overhead groundwires (OHGW) are relied upon to limit energy duty on transmission line arresters at lower voltages.

-As we move from HV through EHV and UHV tower dimensions, some of the reasoning in IEEE Standard 1243 also needs to be adjusted.
+Moving from HV through EHV and UHV tower dimensions, some of the reasoning in IEEE Standard 1243 also needs to be adjusted.
 UHV lines have bundle conductors with lower surge impedance and higher insulation strength.
-Both these factors increase the ‘critical current’ that causes flashover for a direct first or subsequent stroke.
+Both factors increase the ‘critical current’ that causes flashover for a direct first or subsequent stroke.
 Also, given the difference in waveshape and short time to half-value for subsequent strokes, it makes sense using the 750 kV/m strength of the 1/5 wave rather than the 600 kV/m strength for 1.2/50 wave in the dry arc distance range from 1 to 11 m when calculating critical current for subsequent strokes.

 Dr. William A. Chisholm